 USFWS: Not listed

-- Mergansers are also able to catch fish by direct underwater pursuit, remaining submerged for up to 2 minutes!
+These birds are able to catch fish by direct underwater pursuit, remaining submerged for up to 2 minutes.
 They resurface to swallow their prey, turning it around so it is swallowed headfirst.
 This method avoids injury from the spiny fins of some types of fish.

 Ecology and Conservation